realtymaps/dbsync/README.md

 found which have not been (successfully) run before will be run in ascending order based on path/filename.
 Various options can be used to change those basic behaviors.

+### Version 2.0
+Version 2.0 is a small breaking change to handle problems handling migrations that contain a `?` character.
+For most users this should be transparent, but if any users hit that problem before and worked around it with manual escaping, that manual escaping is no longer necessary (and in fact could leave your escaping in the migration).

 #### Supported databases

 dbsync supports any database that [Knex.js](http://knexjs.org/) does.
 For now, that means: